 The performance of your website directly influences user retention, search engine rankings, and overall satisfaction.
 To maintain optimal performance:

-- Assess Loading Speed: Use tools like Google PageSpeed Insights or GTmetrix to evaluate load times and aim for pages that load within three seconds.
-Slow sites frustrate users and lead to higher bounce rates.
+- Assess Loading Speed & Page Load Time: Use tools like Google PageSpeed Insights or GTmetrix to evaluate website speed and page load time.
+Both are key metrics that impact user experience and search engine rankings.
+Slow sites frustrate users and increase bounce rates.

 - Minimize HTTP Requests: Reduce the number of file requests by combining CSS and JavaScript files, consolidating scripts, and enabling caching for static assets.